 If a student misses a test, she must follow the policy for make-up tests stated in this handbook.
 Regardless of what is shown on a student's make-up test that is taken within the designated time, nothing lower than a 50% will be used in averaging a student's grade provided that the student's work on the test demonstrates full effort to complete the test.
 Late projects will be assessed using the teacher's rubric for the project.
-In the event that the project or work is not completed within two-weeks of the due date, 0% will be used in averaging the student's grade.
-A student with an excused absence on the day a project/paper is due will not be penalized; however, if a student is present at school any time on the day a project or paper is due, she must turn in the assignment or the assignment is subject to the late penalty stated in the rubric.
+In the event that the project or assignment is not completed within two-weeks of the due date, 0% will be used in averaging the student's grade.
+A student with an excused absence on the day a project/paper is due will not be penalized; however, if a student is present at school any time on the day a project to the late penalty stated in the rubric.
 Final decisions are determined by the Academic Assistant Principal.
+Refer to page 52 for make-up test procedures.